polymerchm/python-sdbus-wifi-connect/README.md

 ### 0. Check: Look For Existing Connection

-Wifi Connect look to see if it can access the internet when it starts.
-If if it can, it shuts itself down.
+Wifi Connect looks to see if it can access the internet when it starts.
+If it can, it shuts itself down.
 This can be overridden for test purposes (see **Additions**)

 ### 1. Advertise: Device Creates Access Point